 A place for all my sad little lost ‘soles’.

 A new spot for my sad ironing board.
-So much nicer than my bedroom.

 Some cute little painted Coke bottle vases and those stinkin’ cute clothes pins.
 They turned out to be just a cute decoration in the window for now but that may change.